g-milligan/gulp-templates/README.md

 - live reload the window when css is saved
 - compile sass and minify javascript, as needed (configurable in gulpfile.js)

-# Project templates

-One webgl project scaffolding starter template, creatively named "webgl".

-More template folders for different types of projects could easily be added.
-They probably will.

-- webgl

 # One-time Setup

 Gulp Setup